Section 1. Purpose and findings.

 (2) includes lab testing, potency labeling, secure packaging, restrictions on advertising, and education about responsible use and risks;

-(5) generates needed revenue, including to reinvest in communities that have been disproportionately impacted by prohibition, for substance abuse treatment and education, and to train more law enforcement officers to detect impaired driving.
+(4) generates needed revenue, including to reinvest in communities, for substance abuse treatment and education, and to train more law enforcement officers to detect impaired driving.

 Section 2.
 Definitions.